 Who can vote?

 Every person over 18 years whose name is included in the electoral register is entitled to vote in the local area in which s/he lives.
 It is not necessary to be an Irish citizen to vote in a Local Election.
+Therefore many migrants and people from new communities can vote in local elections.

 Who can be elected?